longtoZ/Study-Share/README.md

 ## 1. Project Overview

-StudyShare is a modern, full-stack web application designed as an educational document sharing platform, similar to Studocu.
+StudyShare is a modern, full-stack web application designed as an educational document sharing platform.
 The platform enables students to upload, share, and access academic materials while leveraging AI-powered features for enhanced learning experiences.
 Built with a microservices architecture, the application ensures scalability, maintainability, and high performance.

 ![Architecture Diagram](./images/architecture-diagram.png)

 ## 2. Key Features
 ### 2.1.
 User Authorization
-Allow basic user registration and login or via Google OAuth 2.0 (via Passport.js).
+Allow basic user registration and login or via **Google OAuth 2.0** (via Passport.js).
 The flow process is as follows:

 - User selects authentication method (Regular or Google OAuth).